PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-13 18:49:51
+Last updated: 2024-04-13 18:50:24
-Random Quote: I am IRONBORN!
-I laugh at death.  -  Victarion Greyjoy
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister